Identity Theft in the Second Degree

 The last subsection for Identity Theft in the Second Degree is another "bump up" crime.
 That is, if you commit the crime of Identity Theft in the Third Degree (New York Penal Law 190.78) and you have convicted in the last five years of any degree of Grand Larceny, Identity Theft, Unlawful Possession of Personal Identification Information or Unlawful Possession of a Skimmer Device, then your misdemeanor Identity Theft can be "bumped" up to an "E" felony.
 Interestingly, the legislature did not add the crimes of Forgery, Falsifying Business Records or Criminal Possession of a Forged Instrument to the list of crimes that can be used by prosecutors to "bump up" a misdemeanor offense to a felony.

 The brief paragraphs above are evidence of the fact that Identity Theft in the Second Degree is a complex statute.
 Equally clear should be the fact that unless you are a New York criminal attorney who routinely has or currently is handling Identity Theft crimes, you can be easily overwhelmed by a prosecutor's arsenal.
 No criminal defense attorney can guarantee a particular outcome, but you should put yourself in the best position possible to challenge the evidence against you, ascertain your defense, and implement the best course of action to protect your future.
-Our two founding partners, Jeremy Saland and Elizabeth Crotty, have the real world experience not only as New York criminal defense lawyers, but as former Manhattan prosecutors who served in the Identity Theft Unit and the Investigation Division respectively.
+Our two founding partners, Jeremy Saland has the real world experience not only as New York criminal defense lawyer, but as former Manhattan prosecutors who served in the Identity Theft Unit and the Investigation Division respectively.

 Further information on Identity Theft crimes, laws and cases in the news can be found on the New York Criminal Lawyer Blog's Identity Theft Section.